Azure/ResourceModules/docs/wiki/TestingDesign.md

 - Pester-driven Unit Tests
 - Template Validation Tests
 - Template Deployment Tests
 All tests are executed as part of the individual module pipelines, run each time any module code was altered, and ensure that only modules that pass each test successfully are published.
-If a test failes, it should tell you in the pipeline log exactly what went wrong and often times also give you recommendations what to do to resolve the problem.
+If a test fails, it should tell you in the pipeline log exactly what went wrong and often times also give you recommendations what to do to resolve the problem.

-The general idea is that you should fail as early as possible to allow for minimal vasted time and a fast response time.
+The general idea is that you should fail as early as possible to allow for minimal wasted time and a fast response time.

-> ***Note:*** Both the Template Validation and Tempalte Deployment tests are only as good as there parameter files.
+> ***Note:*** Both the Template Validation and Template Deployment tests are only as good as there parameter files.
 Hence you should make sure that you test at least a minimum set of parameters and a maximum set of parameters.
 Furthermore it may make sense to have different parameter files for different scenarios to test each variant.

 ### Unit Tests
 Our Unit Tests are configured in the `global.module.tests.ps1` script and execute static tests across several different area to ensure that our modules are configured correctly, documentation is up to date, and modules don't turn stale.